Cyclic symmetry induced pitchfork bifurcations in the diblock copolymer model: Introduction

 The remainder of this paper is organized as follows.
 In Section~\ref{sec:symmetry} we describe the symmetry spaces associated with the cyclic group action given by~(\ref{eqn:z2nsymm}), discuss their essential properties, and explain why the underlying symmetry group responsible for the bifurcation is in fact~$\Z_{2n}$.
 In Section~\ref{sec:pitbif}, we state and prove the analytical $\Z_{2n}$-equivariant pitchfork bifurcation result.
 Furthermore, by reformulating the problem as a zero-finding problem for an extended system, we also are able to establish computationally testable conditions.
+We would like to point out that while the results of this section are formulated only for the specific situation considered in this paper, the general approach should be applicable in much more generality.
+This is described in more detail in the context of Remark~\ref{remark:metathm}, which collects the essential assumptions that are necessary.
 In Section~\ref{sec:compval}, we introduce the computational validation methods required, based on recent results from~\cite{rizzi:etal:22a}.
 This paper is primarily focused on the analysis of this new type of symmetry-breaking pitchfork bifurcations, but for proof of concept, we end the paper with sample solution validations of pitchfork bifurcation points from Figures~\ref{fig:oddodd} and~\ref{fig:eveneven}.
 Nevertheless, a few computational challenges remain, and we briefly address these as well as potential solution attempts.